MP Estate Planning UK

 Grounds for ChallengeDescription

-Undue InfluenceThe testator was coerced or manipulated into making the will.
+Undue InfluenceThe testator was coerced or pressured so that the will does not reflect their true wishes.

-FraudThe testator was deceived into making the will under false pretenses.
+FraudThe testator was deceived into making the will based on false information.

 Grounds for challenging a will in the UK